actiquest-dev/actiquest.github.io/README.md

 - Monitors endurance, tempo, threshold, V02Max and anaerobic parameters;
 - Manages monetary rewards after training completion.

-AI will soon outperform Human Coaches and here is why:
+AIGC's will soon outperform Human Coaches and here is why:

 **Data Analysis**.
 Human Coach is lack in data analysis: One of AI's strong suits is the ability to analyze large sets of data in record time.
 Unlike human coaches, AI can assess, process, and produce insights from complex health data, augmenting the decision-making process.